awslabs/sagemaker-debugger/docs/sagemaker.md

 sagemaker_estimator.fit()
 ```

-For more details, refer our [Analysis page](analysis.md).
+For more details, see the [Analysis page](analysis.md).

-## Interactive Exploration
+## Interactive exploration

-`smdebug` SDK also allows you perform interactive and real-time exploration of the data saved.
+The `smdebug` SDK also allows you perform interactive and real-time exploration of the data saved.
 You can choose to inspect the tensors saved, or visualize them through your custom plots.
-You can retrieve these tensors as numpy arrays allowing you to use your favorite analysis libraries right in a SageMaker notebook instance.
-We have couple of example notebooks demonstrating this.
+You can retrieve these tensors as `numpy` arrays, allowing you to use your favorite analysis libraries right in a SageMaker notebook instance.
+The following example notebooks demonstrate this:
 - [Real-time anaysis in a notebook during training](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-debugger/mxnet_realtime_analysis/mxnet-realtime-analysis.ipynb)
 - [Interactive tensor analysis in a notebook](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-debugger/mnist_tensor_analysis/mnist_tensor_analysis.ipynb)